 Room for news: what is Sprint Race Qualifying and the Sprint Shootout

 The Sprint Race is a 100-kilometer mini-race (lasting a maximum of 30 minutes) without a mandatory pit stop that in 2022 decreed the starting grid for Sunday’s race.
-From 2023 this will no longer be the case, it will be a real standalone race, and Friday’s qualifying will determine the starting grid for the Sunday’s race.
+From 2023 this will no longer be the case, it will be a real race in its own right, and Friday’s qualifying will determine the starting grid for the race.

 Points are awarded to the top 8 finishers that will add up in both driver and manufacturer rankings.
 The first gets 8 points, the second 7 until the eighth gets one point.